 If you're getting away during a busy time of year, talk to your boss about the honeymoon dates you're considering before you book your flight.
 Try to get the go-ahead to add a vacation to your calendar before you've made any pricey purchases.
 Your boss should also be able to let you know if there are major projects or events you need to be aware of as you're considering dates.
 Once you've gotten approval, put in a formal vacation request and book those tickets!

-While most bosses and managers will be happy to give you your requested days of for such a special occasion, do your best to give them as much advance notice as you can, providing an opportunity to rearrange staffing or schedules if they need to.
+While most managers will be happy to give you your requested days for such a special occasion, do your best to give them as much advance notice as you can, providing an opportunity to rearrange staffing or schedules if they need to.
 After all, you'll be coming back to work once the trip is over, so it's always good to leave on a high note!